How often do you feel this relaxed, with vibrant health and vitality?

-It’s invariably based on fear, promising to lead you to the fountain of youth if you’ll just buy the latest cream, patch, potion or pill.
+It’s invariably based on fear, promising to lead you to the fountain of youth if you’ll just buy this cream, that patch, potion or pill.

-Even when I was 17, and my friends wanted to be 18 & 21, but I was looking to turn 30, I had a strong sense that things would only get better… cue music 🙂 and they have.
+Even when I was 17, and my friends wanted to be 18 & 21, but I was looking to turn 30, I had a strong sense that things would only get better… cue music 🙂 and they have

 Staying healthy as we age is a big topic, there are lots of factors but I love sharing more of how to get the best of the best out of life by; breaking out-worn habits, stopping stressful thoughts and behaviours, getting your shape back, becoming healthier, happier and more confident than you’ve been in a long time.
 Because it’s all doable.

 There’s no such thing as a stress-free life, but learning the smartest tools to address shit when it comes your way makes all the difference and will ultimately equip you to become your own life expert.